Mount Kailash: Pilgrimage

 Pilgrims believe that doing a circumambulation of Mount Kailash is a spiritually beneficial practice that can bring various positive effects, such as the cleansing of one's sins.
 Each circumambulation is considered to have fulfilled a life-death cycle.
 There are many stupas, flag poles, Buddhist monasteries and praying stations along the route.
 Many of the cultural artifacts along the route were destroyed during the Cultural Revolution of China from 1966 to 1976.
-Hindus take a ritual bath in the Manasarovar before doing circumambulation.
-Hindu text Skanda Purana states that "There are no mountains like the Himalaya, for in them are Kailas and Manasarovar.
+Hindus take a ritual bath in the Manasarovar before doing a circumambulation.
+The Hindu text Skanda Purana states that "There are no mountains like the Himalaya, for in them are Kailas and Manasarovar.
 As the dew is dried up by the morning Sun, so are the sins of mankind dried up by the sight of the Himalaya."

-Tibetan Buddhist pilgrims often chant Om mani padme hum (jewel in the lotus) and sing nyelu songs while crossing the Dolma La pass which are believe to proclaim a fraternity amongst all pilgrims who cross paths on a Kailash pilgrimage.
+Tibetan Buddhist pilgrims often chant Om mani padme hum (jewel in the lotus) and sing nyelu songs while crossing the Dolma La pass, which are believed to proclaim a fraternity amongst all pilgrims who cross paths on a Kailash pilgrimage.
 As the mountain is located in a remote area of the Himalayas, very few facilities exist to aid during the pilgrimage.
 For varied reasons for the different faiths that revere the mountain, setting foot on the slopes of the mountain or attempting to climb it is forbidden by law.